From Bench to Bedside: Spinal Cord Physiology -> Clinical Interventions

 • Vital signs (blood pressure / heart rate) are not very telling

 Dr. Karpatkin the provided preliminary data that demonstrated that in four patients their 6 minute walk time performance was better with an intermittent protocol (1158) as opposed to a continual exercise protocol (966).
+To get a better reading of one’s status when it comes to health goals, an app like the tdee calculator comes to mind.

 It was also suggested that PTs could apply this protocol to gait, strength, balance, functional activities as well.